grig23/primetime.en/help/AccountIQ/best-practices.md

 ## Analyze and understand {#analyze-understand}

 Authorized access of streaming services generates vast sums of data representing user activity.
-Use the Account IQ analytics tools to explore the data and identify interesting cohorts or behavioral patterns that indicate sharing.
+Use Account IQ analytics tools to explore the data and identify interesting cohorts or behavioral patterns that indicate sharing.
 Then, segments representing a particular opportunity or objective can be identified.

 To understand nature and impact of sharing on your business: